Bückeburg: Helicopter Museum

 Bückeburg is also home to a helicopter museum, which features the early drawings of flying objects by Leonardo da Vinci as well as 40 actual helicopters.
 The German Army's Army Aviators School using Bückeburg Air Base is located here.

 Bückeburg Church

 The Town Church of Bückeburg (Bückeburger Stadtkirche) was one of the first Lutheran churches built after the Reformation.
 It is known for its pulpit and especially for the ornately decorated bronze-cast font, made by the Dutch artist Adriaen de Vries.
 Composer Johann Christoph Friedrich Bach (1732–1795), a son of J.S.
 Bach, worked at the Bückeburg court from before 1751 until his death, first as a harpsichordist, then, from 1759, as Konzertmeister (director) of the Hofkapelle (court orchestra) there.
 Bach is buried in the churchyard of the Stadtkirchengemeinde-Bückeburg.
 Bach set several texts by Johann Gottfried Herder, who was at the Bückeburg court as its superintendent and chief preacher from 1771–1776.

+Climate

 Transport

 Bückeburg has a railway station and is served by line S1 of the Hanover S-Bahn.
 There are hourly train services between Bückeburg, Minden and Hanover.